selfcommunity/api-docs/source/includes/endpoints/_user.md

 `GET /api/v2/user/{id}/followings/`

-This endpoint retrieves a specific user's followings using ID.
+This endpoint retrieve the list of following of a specific user identified by id.

 <h3 id="followingsuser-parameters">Parameters</h3>